Subscribe to our newsletter for FREE pet updates

 Here's How You Can Give Pumpkin to Your Pets

-Feed your pets 100% plain, pure pumpkin that's gently cooked.
-Don't give them pumpkin pie filling or other processed products that boast pumpkin as their main ingredient, such as pumpkin pie mixes or pumpkin pudding, as these may contain high levels of sugar or additives that are not beneficial for pets and can worsen GI issues.
+Pumpkin is a safe treat or food topper for pets; just make sure that treats like this only make up less than 10% of their daily caloric intake.
+Feed them 100% plain, pure pumpkin — not pumpkin pie filling.
+Products that boast pumpkin as their main ingredient, such as pumpkin pie mixes or pumpkin pudding, may contain high levels of sugar or additives that are not beneficial for pets.

 Pumpkin Seeds Are Just as Nutritious as the Fruit